 Other ways to volunteer:

 • Join the Google+ community and collaborate on designs!
 (Earn the “e-NABLE Community Designer” and “Designed a 3D printed e-NABLE device” badges!)

 • Print hand kits for hand-a-thon events for scout troops, schools, libraries or medical training groups who want to assemble devices as learning tools or training purposes and to donate them to e-NABLE Chapters in need.
-(Earn your “Donated a hand kit“ badge!)
+(Claim your “Donated a hand kit“ badge!)

 • Hold a “Hand-a-thon” at your local school, library, makerspace or scouting event and donate the completed hands to handchallenge.com to ship to those in need in underserved locations!
-(Earn your “Organized a Hand-a-thon” and “Hand-a-thon Participant” badges!)
+(Claim your “Organized a Hand-a-thon” and “Hand-a-thon Participant” badges!)